hunterloftis/node-production/readme.md

 A production-ready node app that can be provisioned and deployed for free on Heroku with a single command (`make app`).
+It will scale without issue and handle network interruptions gracefully.

 ```
 git clone https://github.com/hunterloftis/node-production.git